+Background

-Committees: Other public company boards: Background Key Qualification and Skills None None Mr. Kocher served as the President and The Nominating, Corporate Chief Executive Officer of the Castellini Governance and ESG Group of Companies, one of the largest Committee and the Board of distributors of fresh produce in the United Directors believe that States from January 2017 to January 2022, Mr. Kocher's deep knowledge, and as Chief Operating Officer from expertise and operational May 2015 to December 2016.
-Before his leadership in the fresh produce time at Castellini, Mr. Kocher held several industry makes him an integral executive roles, including Interim CEO, at member to the Board of Chiquita Brands International, a leading Directors.
-Mr. Kocher's producer and distributor of bananas and other produce.
+Mr. Kocher served as the President and Chief Executive Officer of the Castellini Group of Companies, one of the largest distributors of fresh produce in the United States from January 2017 to January 2022, and as Chief Operating Officer from May 2015 to December 2016.
+Before his time at Castellini, Mr. Kocher held several executive roles, including Interim CEO, at Chiquita Brands International, a leading producer and distributor of bananas and other produce.